mclpfr/mlops-road-accidents/README.md

-# Projet de Prédiction des Accidents de la Route - MLOps
+# Road Accident Prediction Project - MLOps

-## Aperçu du Projet
+## Project Overview
-Ce projet vise à prédire la gravité des accidents de la route en France en utilisant des techniques de machine learning.
-L'objectif est de fournir une estimation des urgences en temps réel pour les services de police et médicaux.
+This project aims to predict the severity of road accidents in France using machine learning techniques.
+The goal is to provide real-time urgency estimates for police and medical services.

-## Prérequis
+## Prerequisites
 - Python 3.10
-- Bibliothèques Python :
+- Python libraries:
   - pandas
   - scikit-learn
   - numpy